Xon/XenForo2-RedisViewCounter/upload/src/addons/SV/RedisViewCounter/_no_upload/README.md

-# XenForo2-RedisViewCounter
+# RedisViewCounter
 Moves some view counters to use Redis-based increment counters rather than scratch tables in MySQL.

 Redis provides atomic get & del when pushing view counts totals into the database.